 Students should submit work directly to class teachers.
 If this is not possible:

 - Students should notify the teacher and submit hard copy or disk to the assessment drop box on level 17.
 You must complete an assessment submission slip with your name, date, group, subject, job title and teacher’s name (slip available at counter)

 - Work will be returned to student by class teacher or by co-ordinators (if a teacher is no longer on campus).
 Students cannot collect work from reception.

 SPECIAL CONSIDERATION FOR ASSESSMENT

 - If for reason of illness or other serious cause that you believe has disadvantaged your assessment during the semester, you must complete an Application for Special Consideration form available from reception or from the Education Manager.
-Please note the required rules on this form and in particular the timeframe required for submission.
+Please note the rules on this form and in particular the timeframe required for submission prior to assessment deadline.

 - These circumstances do not include disk/USB/hard drive errors or computer crashes etc. You should ALWAYS have multiple backups of your work on DVDs hard drives.
 Completing your assessment as soon as possible before the due date will assist you avoid these circumstances.